 Research on environmental issues ranges from the impacts of land use on water resources to the frequency of hurricane strikes to the effects of human activity on Narragansett Bay.
 This highly interdisciplinary research promotes strong collaborations between faculty members.
 It involves experimental, observational and theoretical studies that utilize state-of-the-art laboratory, analytical, and computational facilities.

 Among the emerging new areas of exciting research and teaching being considered by the Department are environmental geochemistry, the nature of reactions at microscopic surfaces, active tectonic processes, physical volcanology, dynamics of climate change, and the biogeochemistry of primitive environments.

 Consistent with the interdisciplinary nature of geological sciences, the Department has provided leadership in teaching and research in several interdepartmental and interdisciplinary programs.
-The Department is one of founding partners in the Environmental Change Initiative and is currently working closely with ECI to expand environmental science research on campus.
+The Department works closely with the Institute at Brown for Environment and Society and is currently working with IBES to expand environmental science research on campus.

 Members of the faculty have been recognized for outstanding accomplishments by election to fellowship in major scientific societies, such as the American Geophysical Union (AGU), Geological Society of America, and the American Association for Advancement of Science.
 Faculty awards include RI Professor of the Year, Outstanding Educator by the Association of Women Geologists, Guggenheim and Sloan Fellows and the Bowen and Macelwane Awards from the AGU.
 The faculty also helps shape the future direction of the science through service as members and chairs of many national and international advisory committees and through leadership positions in scientific societies and scientific expeditions.